ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-deployment-single-site.md

 ## Single-site vCenter Server deployment
 {: #arch-pattern-deployment-single-site-vcs-depl}

 Single-site deployment is the most common use case and network deployment pattern.
-This pattern uses a single [VMware Solution Dedicated - vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
+This pattern uses a single [vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
 It is also highly scalable and easy to manage and expand.

 The following diagram shows an example of a customer deployment by using the standard topology.
 You can add more hosts or new clusters to scale the solution.